thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 3. **Set proper permissions**:

-   - Open Terminal
-   - Navigate to the directory containing your downloaded key:
+   - Set the correct permissions on the key file:
      ```bash
-     cd /path/to/directory/containing/key
-     ```
-   - Set the correct permissions on the key file (SSH requires private keys to be readable only by you):
-     ```bash
-     chmod 600 your_ssh_key_filename
+     chmod 600 ~/.ssh/tutorial_key
      ```

 4. **Connect to your VM**: